barz-christian/google_pop_times/README.md

 For example we want to collect donations for the [victims the flood in germany](https://www.tagesschau.de/inland/hochwasserkatastrophe-101.html).
 Hence we are looking for high freuquent places.

+A simple example how use the data can be seen here (text in german): https://christianbarz.shinyapps.io/pop_times/